For significantly more detail, discussion, examples and illustrations, read Reflective Programs in Tree Calculus by Barry Jay.

 , one of the reduction rules apply. - Tree Calculus is Turing complete: Reduction rules

-and are analogous to K and S combinators. - Tree Calculus is intensional: Rules
+and are analogous to K and S operators of combinatory logic. - Tree Calculus is intensional: Rules

 allow reflecting on values by distinguishing leafs, stems and forks. - Tree Calculus is confluent: The five reduction rules are non-overlapping and only allow observing values, not reducible expressions.